 9 Ways to Repair, Treat & Fix Damaged Hair

 Today there are so many fun things you can do with your hair.
 You can put it in adorable French braids, pull it up into a messy bun or command your hair stylist to give you rose gold hair colour.
 One day it’s beach waves, the next day sleek and smooth glass hair.
 And then it’s Saturday, so why not try balayage?
-By all means–try it all and express yourself with your fabulous locks.
+By all means – try it all and express yourself with your fabulous locks.
 But beware!
-Over-styling, over-lightening or just plain overdoing it can cause your hair to become damaged, brittle and broken.
-To prevent those things from happening, or to repair your hair if it’s already damaged, follow this advice from the pros at Matrix.
+Over-styling, over-lightening or just plain overdoing it can cause damaged hair, brittle and broken.

 Lower the Temperature on Your Tools

-May the good lord bless and keep your curling iron, flat iron and blow dryer.
+May the good lord bless and keep your curling iron, straightener and blow dryer.
 They’re the magic wands that transform your ordinary or unruly hair into luscious waves and curls or voluminous, blown-out goodness.
 But with all that heat comes heat damage—dryness, brittleness and flyaways.

 According to Matrix pros, one of the biggest mistakes people make is setting the temperature too high when styling hair with heat.
-Unless you have super thick or coarse hair, you’ll get the job done with a mid-range temperature-setting on your tools.
-And skip the heat styling altogether when possible.
+You will get the job done with a mid-range temperature-setting on your tools – unless you have extremely thick and coarse hair.
+Even better, skip the heat styling altogether when possible.
 Check out air-dry formulas that help form and hold your hair without heat.
 When you do hit the heat, always use a heat protection product to shield your hair from thermal damage.

 Handle Wet Hair with Care

 Most pros recommend using a wide-tooth comb to detangle.
 When you step out of the shower, skip vigorous rubbing.
 Instead, gently blot your hair with a fluffy towel, or better still, with a microfibre cloth or soft t-shirt.
 Doing this avoids friction that can put stress on vulnerable hair.
-Don’t secure your hair with an elastic band when it’s wet either—that can cause breakage.
+Also, don’t secure your hair with an elastic band when it’s wet.
+That will just cause extra breakage.

 Hair masks are the special ops of conditioning.
 They contain high concentrations of reparative and moisturising ingredients, like vitamins, oils and naturally-sourced elements.
 They’re also thicker than regular conditioners, so when you apply them to damp hair, they stay put.
 That gives these formulas time to penetrate more deeply into the hair surface and fill in the gaps and nicks that develop on the surface of damaged hair.
 Masks keep working even after you rinse them.

-Find a mask that’s right for your hair type—for example, colour-treated or extra coarse and unruly.
+Find a mask that’s the right fit for your hair type.
+For example, colour-treated or extra coarse and unruly.
 Use your hair treatment mask twice a week or more, faithfully.
 And don’t be in a hurry—the longer you leave it on the more effective it will be.

 Leave-in hair treatments and conditioners are like round-the-clock bodyguards for your hair.
 They serve and protect from shampoo to shampoo because you don’t rinse them out.
-Like most hair products, leave-ins can be matched to your hair type.
+Leave-ins can be matched to your hair type, like most hair care products.

 A leave in for vividly-coloured hair, for example, will offer UV hair protection to prevent colour from fading.
 A leave-in for frizzy, unruly hair will add moisture and make your hair smoother and more manageable.
 For best results, apply leave-ins to damp, not soaking wet, hair, and comb through with a wide-tooth comb for even distribution.

-Sometimes a DIY regimen simply isn’t enough for extremely damaged hair.
+Sometimes DIY regimens are simply not enough for extremely damaged hair.
 That’s when you might need to bring in the professionals.
 Professional, in-salon hair treatments contain the highest possible concentration of active ingredients.
-They target any type of hair damage—from strands that are over-processed or weak, to hair that needs a mega-infusion of moisture.
-Your stylist will typically apply a hair damage treatment right at the shampoo bowl, and because these formulas are so concentrated, you’ll see and feel a transformation immediately!
+Professional treatments will target any type of damaged hair.
+Including strands that are over-processed or weak, and hair that needs a mega-infusion of moisture.
+Your stylist will typically apply a hair damage treatment right at the shampoo bowl.
+You will notice a transformation immediately as these formulas are extremely concentrated!

 Seal Your Bonds